josephgonzales01/k8s-the-hard-way-with-vbox/README.md

    ```

 ### Why:
-- Swap must be disabled for kubelet to work properly
 - Kernel modules are required for container networking and overlay filesystems
 - Network parameters allow proper packet forwarding and filtering
 - Containerd is the recommended container runtime for Kubernetes